Paid Annual Leave

 Carrying Over Holiday Entitlement

-Due to coronavirus, the Working Time Regulations were with effect from 28 March 2020 amended to allow annual leave to be carried over into the next 2 years to allow employers and employees more flexibility.
+The Working Time Regulations were with effect from 28 March 2020 amended to allow annual leave than cannot be taken because of coronavirus to be carried over into the next 2 years to allow employers and employees more flexibility.

 Bishopsgate Law employment lawyers provide independent legal advice about employment settlement agreements, and represent employees and employers at employment tribunals.